NorthernMan54/homebridge-yamaha-home/README.md

 - radio_presets - Create a switch for each radio preset, defaults to false ( true/false )
 - preset_num - Names the switch the number of the preset, defaults to false ( true/false ).
 Otherwise the name is the frequency. ( useful with Siri and Alexa )
 - zone - Zone name
+- party_switch - You can choose whether you need Party Mode Switch or not. "party_switch": "yes" if needed or don't add this property if you don't need the switch.

 Example: